andrewchambers/c/README.md

-# A better C compiler
+# The smaller, faster C compiler

-## Project Philosophy

-- Less is more.
-- Gotta go fast.
+Legend says this compiler was written while clang and gcc were bootstrapping themselves.
+The preprocessor came later, during a linux kernel build.

-### Quotes
+## Quotes

-"There are two ways of constructing a software design:
-One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies." - C.A.R.
-Hoare, The 1980 ACM Turing Award Lecture
+"Gotta go fast" - Sonic

 "One of my most productive days was throwing away 1000 lines of code." - Ken Thompson

 ## Design choices

+- Be very small, very fast and build real software.
+- Be very good at cross compiling.
-- Choose fast algorithms, keep compilation speed and code complexity in mind.
+- Use fast algorithms, keep compilation speed and code complexity in mind.
 - Die on error.
 Usually only the first error means anything anyway.
 - Few/No warnings.
 Finding bugs is orthogonal to compiling, use a static checker.